A much-improved Valley earned a point at early NPL Midlands pace-setters Belper Town.

 Griffin was then in defensive action to get back to brilliantly block a Bastos effort after he'd been sent clean through before the hosts got the breakthrough from the resulting corner.

-After his initial corner was half cleared, Keenan followed with a low cross-cum-shot which was diverted into the net by the unfortunate Nathan Kabeya.
+After his initial corner was half cleared, Keenan followed with a low cross-cum-shot which was diverted into the net by the unfortunate Kabeya.

 Rugby got deservedly level soon after when Ethan Hanson was fouled by substitute Diego Edwards and Elliott made no mistake from the spot.